ctu-mrs/mrs_uav_system/README.md

 ./install.sh -g $GIT_PATH' > clone.sh && source clone.sh
 ```

-## I already have ROS and just want to peek in
+## "I already have ROS and just want to peek in"

 If you already have ROS installed and if you are fluent with *workspaces*, *.bashrc*, *catkin tools*, etc., you can clone our repositories individually manually.
 The [uav_core](https://github.com/ctu-mrs/uav_core) repository integrates our UAV control system.